Estimated reading time: 5 minutes

 This is done by approving and overseeing the annual church budget.

-Provide input and direction into strategy and prioritize spending to ensure that the strategy has the necessary financial resources to support it.
+Provide input and direction on strategy and prioritize spending to ensure that the strategy has the necessary financial resources to support it.

 4. Managing Compensation

-This committee is responsible for benchmarking top church leaders’ compensation, making recommendations for pay and housing allowance, and approving salaries of senior leadership.
+This committee is responsible for benchmarking the compensation of top church leaders, making recommendations for pay and housing allowances, and approving the salaries of senior leadership.

 5. Ensure Legal Compliance